News And Upcoming Events

 An Immersive Audio Spa for Physical Distancing

 This site-specific interactive audio play that takes place in your own bathtub.
 (Theatre-stayers may substitute a foot bath if desired.)
 Scented bath oil and candle optional but recommended.
 Join us for poetry, singing, and Dances for Small Appendages in Water.
-Performances run through Sunday, April 19th.
+Play in your Bathtub has recently been translated into Russian.
+Performances have been extended through the end of the Summer

 Life on Earth